 6.2.2 UE maximum output power reduction

 UE is allowed to reduce the maximum output power due to higher order modulations and transmit bandwidth configurations.
-For UE power class 2 and 3, the allowed maximum power reduction (MPR) is defined in Table 6.2.2-2 and Table 6.2.2-1, respectively for channel bandwidths that meets both following criteria:

-Channel bandwidth ≤ 100 MHz.
+For UE power class 2 and 3, the allowed maximum power reduction (MPR) is defined in Table 6.2.2-2 and Table 6.2.2-1, respectively for channel bandwidths ≤ 100 MHz.

-Relative channel bandwidth ≤ 4 % for TDD bands and ≤ 3 % for FDD bands

-Where relative channel bandwith = 2*BWChannel / (FUL_low + FUL_high)
+Relative channel bandwidth criteria is Relative channel bandwidth ≤ 4 % for TDD bands and ≤ 3 % for FDD bands, Where relative channel bandwith = 2*BWChannel / (FUL_low + FUL_high)

+∆MPRc is applied for serving cell c as specified in table 6.2.2.1-1 when Relative channel bandwidth criteria can’t be met for NR band.
+Unless otherwise stated, ∆MPRc is set to zero when Relative channel bandwidth criteria can be met.

 The allowed MPR for SRS, PUCCH formats 0, 1, 3 and 4, and PRACH shall be as specified for QPSK modulated DFT-s-OFDM of equivalent RB allocation.
 The allowed MPR for PUCCH format 2 shall be as specified for QPSK modulated CP-OFDM of equivalent RB allocation.

 Table 6.2.2-1 Maximum power reduction (MPR) for power class 3